MystenLabs/onenet-bushi/battle_pass_v1/README.md

 # Battle pass smart contract v1

-Package name: `battle_pass`
+Package name: `bushi`

 ## Overview
-The `battle_pass` package provides the functionality to create Battle Pass objects and update them depending on the progress of the player.
+The `battle_pass` module provides the functionality to create Battle Pass objects and update them depending on the progress of the player.

 The entity that will publish the package will receive a capability of type `MintCap<BattlePass>` that gives them the permission to:
 - Mint Battle Pass NFTs.